mondeja/project-config/docs/reference/plugins.rst

    * ``indexOf``: :py:func:`operator.indexOf`

-   If ``source`` and ``target`` are both of type array and the operator is one of the next ones, the arrays are converted to `sets`_ before applying the operator:
+   If ``source`` and ``target`` are both of type array and the operator is one of the next ones, the arrays are converted to :external:py:class:`set` before applying the operator:

    * ``<``: :py:func:`operator.lt`
    * ``<=``: :py:func:`operator.le`